 Organic Farmer Loan Fund

-The Maine Organic Farmers and Gardeners Association is accepting applications to its Organic Farmer Loan Fund (OFLF) for the Spring 2020 funding cycle.
-This fund is intended particularly to help organic farmers working on establishing a credit history for their farms.
+The Maine Organic Farmers and Gardeners Association is now accepting applications to its Organic Farmer Loan Fund (OFLF) on a continually rolling, open enrollment process.

-For questions about the Loan Fund or the application process please contact the MOFGA office at (207) 568-4142, or email [email protected].
+For general questions about the Organic Farmer Loan Fund or the application process, please contact MOFGA’s Organic Business & Marketing Specialist, Nicolas Lindholm, at 207-505-5752 or [email protected]

 * 7 CFR Part 205 National Organic Program Final Rule Section 205.101 (a)(1) (see page 398, part 205.101: “Exemptions and exclusions from certification.”)